box/developer.box.com/content/guides/authentication/user-types/service-account.md

   on-premises systems and connected devices
 - *Content Migration and Monitoring*: move content from on-premises to the cloud or between cloud providers
-- *Event Monitorin*: monitors events in an enterprise to ensure compliance and or trigger workflows based on actions
+- *Event Monitoring*: monitors events in an enterprise to ensure compliance and or trigger workflows based on actions
 - *Content Archive*: house minimally accessed content